Converting A House Into Two Flats: Costs And Planning Guide

 • New heating systems and boilers

-• New bathroom and kitchen
+• New bathrooms and kitchens

 • Sound deadening/tests

 Such a conversion project can be considered to be a major and complex development project.
-Whilst its scale can vary, you should expect it to take up to 6 months to be completed.
+Whilst its scale can vary, you should expect it to take up to 6-12 months to be completed.

 Get professional help